MythBusters: Experiment approach

-Tests are sometimes confined to the workshop, but often require the teams to be outside.
-Much of the outdoor testing during early seasons took place in the parking lot of M5, and occasionally M6 and M7.
-A cargo container in the M7 parking lot commonly serves as an isolation room for dangerous myths, with the experiment being triggered from outside.
-However, budget increases have permitted more frequent travel to other locations in San Francisco and around the Bay Area.
-Common filming locations around the Bay Area include decommissioned (closed) military facilities (such as Naval Air Station Alameda, Naval Air Station Moffett Field, Concord Naval Weapons Station, Naval Station Treasure Island, Marin Headlands, Hunters Point Naval Shipyard, Mare Island Naval Shipyard, and Hamilton Air Force Base, and abandoned base housing at Marina, California's former Fort Ord), and the Alameda County Sheriff's facility in Dublin, California, especially the firing range, emergency-vehicles operation course, and bomb range.
-Occasionally, mainly for special episodes, production is out of state, or even out of the country.

 Results are measured in a manner scientifically appropriate for the given experiment.
 Sometimes, results can be measured by simple numerical measurement using standard tools, such as multimeters for electrical measurements, or various types of thermometers to measure temperature.
 To gauge results that do not yield numerical quantities, the teams commonly make use of several types of equipment that can provide other forms of observable effects.
 When testing physical consequences to a human body, which would be too dangerous to test on a living person, the MythBusters commonly use analogues.

-Initially, they mainly used crash-test dummies (usually, whatever form and function it possessed, it would be named Buster) for observing blunt trauma injury, and ballistic gelatin for testing penetrating trauma.
-They have since progressed to using pig carcasses when an experiment requires a more accurate simulation of human flesh, bone, and organs.
-They have also occasionally molded real or simulated bones within ballistics gel for simulations of specific body parts.
-They have also used synthetic cadavers (or SynDavers) such as in the "Car Cushion" myth.
+Early episodes made heavy use of crash-test dummies for observing blunt trauma injury, and ballistic gelatin for testing penetrating trauma; whatever form and function it possessed, the dummy would always be named Buster.
+The crew progressed to using pig carcasses when an experiment required a more accurate simulation of human flesh, bone, and organs.
+Occasionally, real or simulated bones were molded within ballistics gel for simulations of specific body parts.
+Synthetic cadavers, or SynDavers, were used in a few tests such as in the "Car Cushion" myth.